Main Nav

 These materials are provided solely for informational purposes and are not legal advice.
 Transmission of these materials is not intended to create, and receipt does not constitute, an attorney-client relationship.
 Readers should not act upon the information contained in these FAQs without first seeking advice from a qualified attorney.

-A: There are several factors which might affect the start date.
+A: Several factors can affect the candidate's start date:

-1. How quickly the employer and candidate can provide initial required documents and information to WSM, and return forms requiring signature.
+1. Document Submission: How quickly the employer and candidate provide the required documents and return signed forms to WSM.

-The law allows H-1B transferring employees to start to work for a new employer upon filing the H petition with the USCIS.
-This “filing” may be established with FedEx or UPS confirmation of delivery of the petition or, more conservatively, with the actual USCIS hard-copy receipt.
+By law, H-1B employees can start working for a new employer upon filing the petition with USCIS.
+This can be established via FedEx/UPS confirmation of delivery or, more conservatively, the actual USCIS receipt.

 Under the best circumstances, and assuming the candidate wants to begin work based on petition receipt as opposed to approval, the earliest that a candidate might begin work is 2 weeks from case initiation with the FedEx or UPS confirmation of delivery.
-A more reliable timeframe is about 4 weeks from initiation, taking into account the candidate providing 2 weeks’ notice to her current employer after the filing of the H-1B petition.
+A more reliable timeframe is about 4 weeks from initiation especially if the candidate prefers to provide 2 weeks’ notice to her current employer after the filing of the H-1B petition.
+If the candidate wishes to wait for approval before giving notice, it may take 8 weeks or more to onboard.

-2. We recommend that notice not be given until we have received the completed questionnaires and supporting documents and have had time to review the immigration history and possible issues involved in the H transfer.
+A: We recommend that notice not be given until we have at least received the completed questionnaires and supporting documents and have had time to review the immigration history and possible issues involved in the H transfer.
 This generally would occur within 1-3 days of receiving the requested documents and information from both the employer and the candidate.

-Many candidates prefer to wait until the H-1B transfer has been filed (about 2 weeks after initiation) to give notice.
+Many candidates prefer to wait until the H-1B transfer has been filed, if not approved, to give notice.

-2. The three basic requirements are: 1) the individual has not been employed without authorization (this could mean even one day of unauthorized employment); 2) the individual has been issued H-1B status previously; and 3) the individual has been lawfully admitted to the United States.
+A: The three basic requirements are: 1) the individual has not been employed without authorization (this could mean even one day of unauthorized employment); 2) the individual has been issued H-1B status previously; and 3) the individual has been lawfully admitted to the United States.
+See also https://www.wsmimmigration.com/immigration-resources/faqs/faqs-on-h-1b-transfers-beginning-on-receipt/

 WSM will be able to confirm that the candidate meets these requirements after we have reviewed the candidate’s previous immigration documents.